 The Wyoming Chapter of the National Student Speech-Language Hearing Association (NSSLHA) is an active student group on campus.
-NSSLHA is the national pre-professional organization for undergraduate and graduate students interested in learning about the professions of speech-language pathology and audiology, providing valuable community service, and engaging in fellowship with like-minded students.
+NSSLHA is the national pre-professional organization for undergraduate and graduate students interested in learning about the professions of speech-language pathology and audiology, providing valuable community service, and engaging in fellowship with students who have similar career goals and/or interests.
 NSSLHA local and national levels have separate dues.